-- (4) Check anchor end of chain at side of hoist frame for damage to last link.
-Replace damaged parts. - (5) Check connection of chain to lower block on single reeved and triple reeved hoists.
-Replace parts showing evidence of damage, twisting or elongation. - (6) Check connection of chain to anchor inside hoist frame on double-reeved hoists.
+- (4) Check connection of chain to lower block on single reeved and triple reeved hoists.
+Replace parts showing evidence of damage, twisting or elongation. - (5) Check connection of chain to anchor inside hoist frame on double-reeved hoists.
 Replace parts showing evidence of damage, twisting or elongation.
-(Also see Section VII, Paragraph 7-2.a.(2). - (7) Lubricate load chain before using hoist.
+(Also see Section VII, Paragraph 7-2.a.(2). - (6) Lubricate load chain before using hoist.
 See Paragraph 4-3, Section IV. - b.
 Inspect Lower Block. - (1) Check for bent or distorted hook.
 If hook is opened beyond the dimension given in Figure 5-5, it must be replaced.
 Also check to see that hook swivels and is free to pivot.
 Lubricate these points if necessary.